 I have a file cabinet at home with bank statements dating back to when I opened my first checking account when I was sixteen years old.
 Nine years later, I wondered if I still need those bank statements.
 I also have every tax return I have filed, ever.
 Do I need those?
-I did some digging, and I found a great resource.
-Here is the synopsis:
+I did some digging and found the answers.

-Bank Statements – Did you give a charitable contribution or make a business expense payment on your credit card or bank account statement?
+Did you give a charitable contribution or make a business expense payment on your credit card or bankaccount statement?
 If you ever have to show proof of a deduction to the IRS, you need that statement.
 Like tax returns, keep them for about seven years.

-Insurance – If you have any records of claims and policy details, keep them as long as you have the policy.
+If you have any records of claims and policy details, keep them as long as you have the policy.
 If you do not have proof and you ever have to challenge your insurance company, you need to have records or it never happened.
-For health insurance, make sure you have evidence of coverageso you are never hit by a pre-existing condition clause (while that is still legal).
+For health insurance, make sure you have evidence of coverage so you are never hit by a pre-existing condition clause (while that is still legal).

 Paper or Electronic Records?

 So, what do you use for record keeping?
-What are you policies and strategies?
-Please share with all of us in the comments!
+What are you plans and strategies?
+Please share in the comments.

 Originally published May 17, 2010.
 Updated June 9, 2013.
 Image by fuzzcat / flickr.